Pleurisy: Symptoms, diagnosis and treatment

 Viral infection is probably the most common cause of pleurisy.
 Other causes include the following:

 Pleurisy and pleural effusion are generally only as serious as the underlying disease causing it.
-If you have either of these conditions, you may already be undergoing treatment for the underlying disease; if not, seek medical attention immediately.
+If you have any of these conditions, you may already be undergoing treatment for the underlying disease; if not, seek medical attention immediately.

 A pleural effusion can occur without pleurisy.
 Kidney disease, heart failure and liver disease can cause pleural effusion without inflammation or pain.